Wealth Management: Putting it All Together

 4 Common DIY Financial Mistakes: When Should You Talk to a Financial Advisor

-How to Calculate Your Investment Performance Expectations: 10 Things
+How to Calculate Your Investment Performance Expectations

 Making Course Corrections

-Even if nothing changes in your current situation, you can make course corrections if you find that you’re not on track to reach your goals.
+Even if nothing changes in your current situation, you may require course corrections based on road conditions - for example, you are not on track to achieve your goals.
 If you miss your savings mile marker, for instance, you can course correct by adjusting your savings or investment strategy.
-What you should not do is make reactive course corrections in response to stock market volatility or economic projections.
-Your financial plan should be designed to account for anything the market can throw at you.
-If you have questions about your plan, talk to your financial advisor.

 Read our blog post: